 Lodging & Location

+The 2018 Annual BFRB Retreat is scheduled for July 25 - 29, and will again be held at Sunrise Ranch.
 Sunrise Ranch is a 350-acre ranch and sustainable organic farm at the foothills of the Front Range of the Rocky Mountains, near Loveland, Colorado.
 The picturesque and peaceful setting, with hiking trails and tons of wildlife, and located less than 90 minutes away from Denver International Airport, is perfect for the Annual BFRB Retreat!

 Along with opportunities to take in the magnificent natural setting, retreatants can enjoy hiking the trails, sitting around the fire pit at night, roasting marshmallows for s’mores, relaxing in the sauna or hot tub, and swimming in the pool (weather permitting).
 And, of course, there will be karaoke, an integral part of the Annual BFRB Retreat!